Compare Cheap SR-22 Car Insurance Quotes Near You (2023)

 A poor driving record significantly impacts the cost of insurance rates.
 MoneyGeek has the resources to help you find affordable car insurance that meets your needs.

 Insurance costs can vary widely depending on the state where you live.
 This means that the cheapest insurance provider at the national level may not be the cheapest in your state.
 Different insurers charge different rates depending on your location, and they may also penalize DUIs and other violations differently in each state.

-Costs are based on the average rates for a sample driver in a given state buying the minimum car insurance coverage required in that location.
+Costs are based on the average rates for a sample driver in a given state for a 100/300/100 full coverage policy with a $1,000 deductible, or for a liability-only policy that meets the state minimum car insurance coverage required in that location.
 In this scenario, the driver has a DUI on their record.

 Which Companies Have the Best SR-22 Insurance?

 The best car insurance provider balances affordability and quality service.
 MoneyGeek analyzed state minimum liability-only policy offers and found that the best companies are:

 - 22–29 years old: Travelers ($821 per year)

 - 30–59 years old: Travelers ($795 per year)